dangazineu/agentza/experimental/reference/SPEC.md

   - Each API call includes the required payment headers as described above.

 - **Output:**
-  - The script prints detailed logs or returns a JSON object that outlines every step executed, including the fee charged for each transaction.
+  - The script prints detailed logs or returns a JSON object that outlines every executed step, including the fee charged for each transaction.

-- **Extensibility:**
-  - Ensure that the decision logic is modular and straightforward so that adding new ecosystem applications in the future requires minimal adjustments.

 ---